-I earned my Ph.D. in Human Development and Social Policy at Northwestern’s School of Education and Social Policy in June 2024, with support from the National Academy of Education/Spencer Foundation Dissertation Fellowship.
-Currently, I am a postdoctoral fellow at Northwestern University in the School of Education and Social Policy.
+I am an Assistant Professor of Education Policy and Equity at the University of Oregon College of Education.
+I earned my Ph.D. in Human Development and Social Policy at Northwestern’s School of Education and Social Policy, with support from the National Academy of Education/Spencer Foundation Dissertation Fellowship.
 I am a proud co-organizer of the Quant for What?
 Collective.

 In my mixed-methods research, I consider mismatches between promises and realities of education and policy.
 I ‘follow the money’ in projects that fit into a spiral of documenting realities in resource distribution, understanding decision-making processes underlying that distribution, and charting pathways toward new, more equitable realities.

 I root my pedagogical approach in centering care, fostering community, and creating stable learning environments that allow for muddling and generative struggle with material.
-I have been an adjunct professor for a master’s level introduction to economics of education topics, an instructor for a doctoral seminar historicizing and challenging culture of poverty theorizing in education policy spheres, and a teaching assistant for undergraduate and graduate statistical methods courses.
+Across master’s, undergraduate, and doctoral levels, I teach about equity in U.S. education policy, historicizing and challenging culture of poverty theorizing, and interweaving critical theories into statistical methods.

 I like making and eating delicious food, composing limericks, and playing/coaching/watching soccer.